-The rise in digital commerce isn’t the end of brick-and-mortar retail — it’s an opportunity to stand out.
+The rise in e-commerce isn’t the end of brick-and-mortar retail — it’s an opportunity to stand out.
 Used strategically (centered on the customer and with effective data flow in mind), digital commerce technology can enhance and streamline the customer experience.

-On and near Valentine’s Day this year, most of us will expect to be able to order gifts at the last minute.
-We’ll also want to track the delivery of those gifts in real-time so we can make sure the gifts arrive on time (because if the gifts aren’t going to arrive on time, we will find something else).
+Whether we like to admit it or not, most of us order gifts at the last minute.
+As such, we like to be able to track the delivery status of those gifts in real-time so we can make sure the gifts arrive on time (because if the gifts aren’t going to arrive on time, we will find something else).

 To enable this, and to create an impression that will last the whole year, retailers must put the technology in place to make it happen.
 Top-performing retail companies are typically employing a combination of cloud infrastructure, automation, customer relationship management software, and data analytics for this purpose.

-When retailers keep customer experience at the forefront, brick-and-mortar stores and digital commerce go together like chocolate and strawberries.
+When retailers keep customer experience at the forefront, brick-and-mortar stores and digital commerce go together like wrapping paper and ribbon.
 Leading retailers implement technology in a way that also integrates the different steps in the buying process, creating a better, more consistent customer experience — no matter if the consumer is walking into a store or having a product delivered to their doorstep.

 From supply chain to customer service, retailers can now connect each piece of the business with a “phygital” strategy which links the physical retail world to the digital commerce world to improve data movement and enhance the customer experience.

-Valentine’s Day is one of the high-volume holidays for many retailers.
-To take advantage of the consumer spending momentum, retailers need to take a phygital approach and work in advance to make sure:
+How many times have you heard an in-store employee say, “Our online inventory doesn’t always match our in-store inventory, sorry!”
+To take advantage of the consumer spending momentum close to major holidays, retailers need to take a phygital approach and work in advance to make sure:

 When retailers focus on these three things in their digital transformation, data can flow seamlessly where it needs to go to trigger events and provide critical information to both the customer and the retailer.
 This can eliminate friction in the buying process for the customer and provide instant insights to the business so it can quickly take action when the customer experience is at risk — like if a package pickup is delayed.